 Departments and travelers are strongly encouraged to use these programs to reduce departmental and administrative costs associated with administering cash advances.

-The traveler must account for the total amount of all expenses and advances by submitting a travel voucher within 21 days of completion of the trip.
+The traveler must account for the total amount of all expenses and advances by submitting a travel expense report within 21 days of completion of the trip.

-- If the amount advanced is less than the expenses entered on the , the traveler will be paid the difference.
+- If the amount advanced is less than the expenses entered on the travel expense report, the traveler will be paid the difference.

 - If the advance exceeds the reimbursable expenses, the traveler must write a check payable to UC Regents for the excess.

-- The traveler must submit a travel voucher even if he or she is not owed any additional reimbursement.
+- The traveler must submit a travel expense report even if he or she is not owed any additional reimbursement.

-After 60 days have elapsed from the date the travel voucher was due, Accounting & Financial Services will initiate action to recover the advanced amount.
+After 60 days have elapsed from the date the travel expense report was due, Business & Financial Services will initiate action to recover the advanced amount.
 If the employee fails to substantiate expenses and to return any unused cash advance amounts within 120 days after the completion of a trip, the university is obligated under IRS regulations to consider such amounts as income to the employee.